 Start the morning off early, grab your coffee and make your way to the quaint city of Solvang.
 If the name has not already given it away, the moment you arrive you will realise you are about to experience something far more than just a beach town.

 Solvang is only 55km (34 miles) from Santa Barbara, making it the perfect place to stop for breakfast.
-Solvang is known as the ‘Danish Capital of America’ and is bustling with Danish architecture and culture.
+Solvang is the ‘Danish Capital of America’ and bustling with Danish architecture and culture.